mcguinness/draft-mcguinness-oauth-resource-token-resp/README.md

 <!-- regenerate: on (set to off if you edit this file) -->

-# OAuth 2.0 Resource Indicator in Token Response
+# OAuth 2.0 Resource Parameter in Access Token Response

 This is the working area for the individual Internet-Draft, "OAuth 2.0 Resource Indicator in Token Response".